leikareipa/leikareipa.github.io/blog/comparing-chatgpt-models-drawing-skills/content.md

 ## Starfield

-<b>Prompt</b>&mdash;<i>Write JavaScript code that draws an animated starfield effect (a field of stars moving in 3D space) into a pixel buffer.
-The pixel buffer has four bytes per pixel: red, green, blue, alpha.</i>
+<p class="label-a">"Write JavaScript code that draws an animated starfield effect (a field of stars moving in 3D space) into a pixel buffer.
+The pixel buffer has four bytes per pixel: red, green, blue, alpha."</p>

 > GPT-3.5 Default
 ![{iframe}](./starfield/default.html)